• Skip to primary navigation

 Two Fresh Peach Daiquiris in martini cocktail glasses.
 The glasses are rimmed with sugar and garnished with a peach slice.

-Virgin Peach Daiquiris
+Virgin Peach Daiquiri

 You can make a non-alcoholic version of this Fresh Peach Daiquiri by substituting peach juice or water for the rum.